christos21/food_volume_estimation/README.md

 ## How to use
 First of all, print the placemat ('aruco_board.jpg') in A3 paper (29.7x42.0 cm).

 The plate that will be used must be plain with no patterns or weird textures.

 Record two videos for each one of the aforementioned methods:

 1. A video recording by moving freely the camera around the food in circular motion.
 It is better to keep a constant distance from the plate.
-Also, the placemat should be cle arly visible, so keep the camera at the top and not too close to the table.
+Also, the placemat should be clearly visible, so keep the camera at the top and not too close to the table.
+The duration of the video will be ~15 sec.
 2. A video recording directly above the plate, facing vertically to it.
-The recording will be from left hand side to right hand side, by just moving the camera horizontally.
+The recording will be from left hand side to right hand side (preferably in landscape mode), by just moving the camera horizontally.
 The duration of the video will be ~8 sec.

 ## Run the code